Divided city: How barricades came up overnight between Hindu and Muslim neighbourhoods in Delhi

 Gunshot wounds

 The largest hospital in the area is the Jag Pravesh Hospital run by the Delhi government.
 Ninety-one injured people had been brought to the hospital until the morning of February 26, hospital records showed.
 The list of the injured was evenly divided between Hindus and Muslims.
-But cases with gunshot wounds were entirely Muslim.
+But cases with gunshot wounds were almost entirely Muslim.

 The worst gun violence in the area seems to have taken place in the mohalla around Auliya masjid in North Ghonda.